JeremiahSanders/nicenotice/README.md

 Technically, NiceNotice only depends upon the `IServiceCollection` and `IServiceProvider` infrastructure, but most applications using cross-application event notifications will be using service resolution from the application `Host`.

 **External I/O Client**: You'll need to **install and configure** your chosen messaging I/O client, e.g., [AWS SDK for Simple Notification Service][awssdk-sns].
 Make sure that the applicable I/O dependencies for that library are registered in the `Host` `ServiceCollection`.
 E.g., if you're using AWS SNS then you must make sure `IAmazonSimpleNotificationService` is registered.
+(See [Notice Dispatch][notice-dispatch] for an explanation of how NiceNotice represents/adapts an I/O client.)

 ## Getting Started